aodriscoll/allan-cs350/README.md

 ## What did you do particularly well?

 The project was designed and built over a set of smaller milestone projects.
-One in particular was Milestone Three, which involved the conversion of text to Morse code.
+Milestone three was one of the most interesting projects, which involved the conversion of text to Morse code.
 This was challenging because I needed to get the timing correct for dots, dashes, letters, and words.
 This also involved the creation of a state machine that ensured that everything was sequenced correctly.
 I felt that I did particularly well in this Milestone because I put extra effort into getting the timings correct.
 A graph of the result for "SOS" and "OK" looked like the following:

 ![Morse Code Timings for "SOS" and "OK"](images/morse_final.png)

 ## Where could you improve?

 I feel that I did pretty well in the project and the related milestones.
 However, there is always room for improvement.
-For one thing, I could spend more time reading and studying the APIs for the Python modules that interact with the external hardware (e.g., gpiozero and adafruit).
+For one thing, I could have spent more time reading and studying the APIs for the Python modules that interact with the external hardware (e.g., gpiozero and adafruit).
 Having a deeper understanding of these APIs would have allowed me to improve the solution for the end user beyond what was already done.
 There is so much that can be done with this technology, and I feel that I have barely scratched the surface.

 ## What tools and/or resources are you adding to your support network?